lem31/development-platforms/src/content/docs/Development-Platforms-Report.md

-# A Case Study on the Development Tool Ellipsis and similar products
+<p style="text-align:center"> # A Case Study on the Development Tool Ellipsis and similar products </p>

 ## Introduction and history